AgilData/open-sharding/doc/README.txt

 - Optionally provide Shard Analyze log output, a special logging format that can be used to perform a database sharding analysis.

+To use a driver to generate Shard Analyze log output, set

 A Facade Driver typically communicates with an OSP process running in the same server as an application, via an efficient inter-process communication protocol (several options are supported).
 The OSP process provides full database sharding access or other useful services to the application in a